Raffo/namespace-cleaner/README.md

 ## How it works.

-This code is supposed to be run as a Job or ChronJob periodically.
+This code is supposed to be run as a Job or CronJob periodically.
 The code makes a single pass over the namespaces, exclude some namespaces that we should never delete (`default`, `kube-system` and `kube-public`) and delete all the other namespaces.
 The user can provide a flag `namespaces-to-retain` to specify other namespaces to **not** delete.
 Please note that the default behaviour of this code is to **not** delete namespaces unless the flag `--yes` is specified.
 This is done to prevent mistaskes.

+## Deploy

+You can find a sample manifest in [this file](cronjob.yaml).